What are the treatment options for patients with kidney failure?

 People on haemodialysis can travel overseas because of pleasure, business or an emergency.

-If you are a haemodialysis patient and want or need to travel, first of all you need to assess the COVID19 situation worldwide, in particular in your country and in the country you want or need to travel to… because COVID19 is still spreading in many countries and second phases cannot be excluded in others, so, to assess the risk you could be exposing yourself to plus to check if there are any travelling restrictions from your country and in the country you are travelling to; including requirement for quarantine.
+If you are a haemodialysis patient and want or need to travel, first of all, you need to assess the COVID19 situation worldwide, in particular in your country and in the country you want or need to travel to… because COVID19 is still spreading in many countries and second phases cannot be excluded in others, so, to assess the risk you could be exposing yourself to plus to check if there are any travelling restrictions from your country and in the country you are travelling to; including the requirement for quarantine.
 That can vary a lot; so your local dialysis centre (and your health authorities) can advise you more on that.
 And do contact beforehand a dialysis centre overseas.

-In general, yes, you can travel while undergoing haemodialysis; but your travelling plans and itineraries might need to be modified; but not necessarily avoided.
+In general, yes, you can travel while undergoing haemodialysis; but your travelling plans and itineraries might need to be modified, but not necessarily avoided.

 In fact, many centres overseas offer the so-called ‘holiday haemodialysis’.
 Many centres in Singapore also.
 As I am a private specialist, I have helped foreign patients (before the times of COVID19) arranging haemodialysis sessions in Singapore while travelling in Singapore for leisure or business; trying my best to make the process stress-free for them.
-Obviously, as a medical doctor not a travel agent.
+Obviously, as a medical doctor, not a travel agent.

 In addition, it is important to check what are the requirements the other country or dialysis centre has for you to be able to dialyse in their facilities; for example, blood tests for your hepatitis or HIV status, etc.